 - Hypertrophy training: 160 pounds × 10 reps × 5 sets = 8000 pounds lifted

 The benefits of lifting with a higher volume go beyond the obvious, too.
-By increasing our lifting volume, we’ll not only adapt by building bigger muscles, we’ll also adapt by improving our work capacity.
+By increasing our lifting volume, we’ll not only adapt by building bigger muscles, but we’ll also adapt by improving our work capacity.
 Our muscles will develop the capacity to lift a greater overall poundage per week.
 This is an incredibly important aspect of our fitness.
-Not only is it practical, it’s also healthy, and it even improves our ability to build muscle.
-(This is a topic for an entire other article, though.)
+Not only is it practical, but it’s also healthy, and it even improves our ability to build muscle.
+(This is a topic for another article, though.
+In the meantime, our article about cardio might help.)

 Anyway, directly test the hypothesis that the extra lifting volume was responsible for the extra muscle growth, Schoenfeld conducted a study where he matched the volume between the strength and hypertrophy groups: